|

 the world as well as revitalizing the relapsed, confused, or inactive

 Christians remains as necessary and urgent as ever.
+3. THE HOLY EUCHARIST - THE

 PERPETUAL EMMANUEL